KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 #### CryptoConditions in Brief

-CryptoConditions is a technology that allows for arbitrary logical conditions and fulfillments to be evaluated as a part of consensus.
+CryptoConditions is a technology that allows for arbitrary logical conditions and fulfillment to be evaluated as a part of consensus.
 This allows for a Smart Chain's consensus mechanism to evaluate the results of arbitrary code and update state in the blockchain's data in a decentralized and secure fashion.

 CryptoConditions technology is not a new concept.
 The [Interledger](https://interledger.org/) team originally proposed this technology in 2016.